Pave99/TES3MP/windows_guide.md

 Unless otherwise stated you'll need to build both Release and Debug versions of the libraries.

 ### OpenSceneGraph

 For OpenSceneGraphs dependencies, you can use the (now archived) prebuilt dependency archive for Visual Studio 2017 x64 referenced [here](https://openscenegraph.github.io/OpenSceneGraphDotComBackup/OpenSceneGraph/www.openscenegraph.com/index.php/download-section/32-third-party.html).
 It can be downloaded from [Internet Archive](https://web.archive.org/web/20240221120943if_/https://download.osgvisual.org/3rdParty_VS2017_v141_x64_V11_full.7z).

 Clone OpenMW-optimized OpenScenegraph from [this repo](https://github.com/OpenMW/osg) and open the source in CMake.\
 Add these: ```-DBUILD_OSG_PLUGINS_BY_DEFAULT=0 -DBUILD_OSG_PLUGIN_OSG=1 -DBUILD_OSG_PLUGIN_DAE=1 -DBUILD_OSG_PLUGIN_DDS=1 -DBUILD_OSG_PLUGIN_TGA=1 -DBUILD_OSG_PLUGIN_BMP=1 -DBUILD_OSG_PLUGIN_JPEG=1 -DBUILD_OSG_PLUGIN_PNG=1 -DBUILD_OSG_PLUGIN_FREETYPE=1 -DBUILD_OSG_DEPRECATED_SERIALIZERS=0``` cmake arguments to avoid compilation of unneeded OSG plugins.\
 Make sure to adjust the 3rdparty argument to the right folder.
 CMake doesn't resolve all arguments correctly by itself, you'll need to point at least freetypes include and lib arguments and collada to the 3rdparty folder.\
-Not all libraries are found in the 3rdparty folder, but make sure CMake finds Freetype, COLLADA, JPEG, PNG and TIFF.
+Not all libraries are needed for TES3MP, but make sure CMake finds Freetype, COLLADA, JPEG, PNG and TIFF.

 ### Crabnet
-Clone [Crabnet](https://github.com/TES3MP/CrabNet) repo which is a fork of [Raknet](https://github.com/facebookarchive/RakNet) and compile it
+Clone [Crabnet](https://github.com/TES3MP/CrabNet) repo which is a fork of [Raknet](https://github.com/facebookarchive/RakNet) and compile it.

 ### LZ4
 Clone [LZ4](https://github.com/lz4/lz4) repo.
 Use build\cmake as the CMake source folder and compile it.